adkelley/cljs-webgl-examples/README.md

 ### Sandbox Examples (WIP)
 1. **triangle.cljs**   - draw a triangle with a one-to-one mapping from model space to GL clip space
 2. **projection.cljs** - draw a square by transforming [ModelViewProjectionMatrix] X (Square Vertices).
 Default is a perspective projection.
 Choose an orthographic projection by uncommenting line *119* and commenting out line *121*.
-Modify translation, rotation, scaling by changing the vector values on lines *89-97*.
 Choose another shape (e.g., triangle, F-Shape) by modifying lines *13* & *83*.
 Be sure to change the number of vertex-colors to match the shape.

 Future
 ----